 Here's a great description of a winter hike on this trail by blogger Amanda Cashin: Rogart Mountain: A Peaceful, Snowy Hike.

-Although there are no groomed trails nearby, you are welcome to cross-country ski the "back way" for a couple of kilometres along the Rogart Mtn Trail (starting at #17); we don't recommend skiing the whole trail - it's steep and narrow and not designed for skiis.
+Although there are no groomed trails nearby, you are welcome to cross-country ski the "back way" for a couple of kilometres along the Rogart Mtn Trail.
+We don't recommend skiing the whole trail - it's steep and narrow and not designed for skis.

 Sugar Moon Farm is just down the road from the Gully Lake Wilderness Area off the Kemptown Road.
 This unique protected area is full of snowmobile, ATV and hiking trails - perfect mountain biking and back-country skiing opportunities.
 Just check with us before setting out - it's a big, wild area and you should have a map.